 Dr A Abiona

 The Oliver fisher Neonatal unit is the regional Neonatal Intensive Care Unit (NICU) with 36 neonatal cots, providing Tertiary neonatal Care to West Kent and wider South East England.
 The unit provides care to more than 1300 babies per year with various needs including Prematurity, Sepsis, HIE and Jaundice.
 The Foetal Medicine unit screens for high risk pregnancy and performs interventional procedures, enabling the families to get specialist care locally.
 The Kent Neonatal Transport service based on the unit provides 24/7 neonatal transport cover as part of the KSS transport network.
-As a research active unit, the OFNU team provides excellent opportunity for research experience for the trainees.
+As a research active unit, the OFNU team provides excellent opportunity for research experience for the postgraduate doctors.

 The Neonatal Post is part of the KSS Grid rotation and provides Neonatal Transport and Research Experience.
 Our teaching programme includes regular departmental academic meetings, journal club, radiology meetings and simulation sessions.
 All our clinical and educational supervisors are heavily involved in Medical education and deanery training